czbiohub-sf/dashit/index.md

 Next, we'll describe the [DASHit pipeline](#dashit-pipeline), or, you can [skip ahead to a real example](#a-real-example).

 For even more detail, please see the `DASHit` paper ([2](#dashit)).

 # DASHit Pipeline
 `DASHit` is a collection of several tools you can use to design gRNAs that target the sequences you want.

 **INPUT:** A FASTQ file `input.fastq` containing the abundant sequences you want to target for depletion.

 > **NOTE**: We usually subsample `input.fastq` down to several hundred thousand reads with `seqtk` before proceeding.

 1. Use [seqtk](https://github.com/lh3/seqtk) (or another tool) to convert the input to FASTA format
    ```shell
    seqtk -A input.fastq > input.fasta
    ```
 2. Trim adaptor sequences using [cutadapt](https://cutadapt.readthedocs.io/en/stable/installation.html) (or another tool).
-This will avoid designing a guide which cuts your adaptor sequence in it, rendering your library unsequencable.
+This will avoid designing a guide which cuts your adaptor sequence, rendering your library unsequencable.
    ```shell
    cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -o cut-input.fasta input.fasta
    ```